Dragon2fly/logger_tt/README.md

    * token: `TELEGRAM_BOT_LOG_TOKEN`
    * unique_ids: `TELEGRAM_BOT_LOG_DEST`

-   These above name is specified in `env_token_key` and `env_unique_ids_key` in the default config file.
+   These above names are specified in `env_token_key` and `env_unique_ids_key` in the default config file.
    You may edit them to suit your environment.

-   For the values, `unique_ids` accepts the format `[name:]chat_id[@message_thread_id]`, multiple values must be separated by semicolon (space after semicolon will be ignored).
+   For the values, `unique_ids` accepts the format `[name:]chat_id[@message_thread_id]`, multiple values must be separated by a semicolon (space after a semicolon will be ignored).
    Which means the following examples are possible:
    * a single chat_id: `123456789` (user id) or `-987654321` (group id)
    * a specified topic within a group: `-987654321@2`